radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 <RLI_HOME>/bin/advanced/diskspaceMonitoring.bat -i 600 -t 90 > diskspacestats.txt

 Once disk space usage has been assessed, kill the diskspaceMonitoring script and relaunch again without redirecting output to a file.
 At this time, you can also increase the checking interval.

+## Manually Resetting Connection and Memory Peak

+RadiantOne supports special LDAP commands to reset the memory and connection peaks without requiring the server to be restarted.

+To reset these values, any LDAP client can be used.
+The examples below use an ldapsearch command line tool.

+To reset the connection peak you can use the following (assuming RadiantOne is listening on LDAP port 2389 and the super user password is “password”):

+#ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" –b "action=resetconnectionpeak" (objectclass=*)

+To reset the memory peak, you can use the following (assuming RadiantOne is listening on LDAP port 2389 and the super user password is “password”):

+#ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" –b "action=resetmempeak" (objectclass=*)

+>[!warning] If you manually reset the connection peak, the Server Control Panel > Dashboard tab associated with the node you’ve reset does not reflect the current connection peak.
+This value on the Server Control Panel dashboard only refreshes every 24 hours.

+## Manually Resetting Connection Operation Statistics

+RadiantOne supports a special LDAP command to reset the operation statistics for connections without requiring the server to be restarted.

+To reset the operations statistics for connections, any LDAP client can be used.
+The example below uses an ldapsearch command line tool.

+To reset the number of operations (opAbandon, opAdd, opBind, opCompare, opCount, opDelete, opModify, opModifyDn, and opSearch) for all current connections (assuming RadiantOne is listening on LDAP port 2389 and the super user password is “password”):

+#ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" -b
+“action=resetconncounters" (objectclass=*)

+## Manually Resetting Operation Statistics for a given Naming Context without Restarting the RadiantOne Service

+RadiantOne supports a special LDAP command to reset the operation statistics for a given naming context without requiring the server to be restarted.

+To reset the operations statistics for a given naming context, any LDAP client can be used.
+The example below uses an ldapsearch command line tool.

+To reset the number of operations (compare, bind, modify, modrdn, delete, add and search) for a naming context of o=ad203 (assuming RadiantOne is listening on LDAP port 2389 and the super user password is “password”):

+#ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" -b
+"action=resetnamingctxcounters,o=ad203,cn=namings,cn=monitor" (objectclass=*)

+## Manually Resetting Connection Pools without Restarting the RadiantOne Service

+RadiantOne supports a special LDAP command to reset the connection pools without requiring the server to be restarted.

+To reset the connection pools, any LDAP client can be used.
+The example below uses an ldapsearch command line tool to clear the LDAP connection pool.

+#ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" -b
+“action=clearldappool" (objectclass=*)

+The example below uses an ldapsearch command line tool to clear the Database (JDBC) connection pool.

+#ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" -b
+“action=clearjdbcpool" (objectclass=*)